theevo/c19widget/README.md

 ![The COVID-19 Widget displays 7 days worth of case counts in New York County](/readme_images/c19widget_nyc.png)

-## ToDo

-- `.onAppear` does not trigger after even 30 minutes after being in the background. what will work?

 ## Overview

 Display a 7-day graph of cases in your country.